 Summer is the busiest time in Lhasa.
 With consistently warm temperatures, amount of visitors increases.
 The peak season is in July and August, with all prices being the highest during that time.

-July and August are hot during the daytime, warm in the mornings and evenings.
+July and August are hot during the daytime, and warm in the mornings and evenings.
 Although they are the wettest months in Lhasa, it mostly rains at night.
 It can be cloudy during the daytime, hiding you from strong sun sunshine.
 The UV index is very high, reaching 12.
-You should protect yourself from strong sunlight, especially during the daytime.
+Protect yourself from strong sunlight, especially during the daytime.

 One of the most important festivals of the year – Shoton or Yogurt Festival is often celebrated in August.
 Many pilgrims flock to Lhasa to visit Drepung and Sera monasteries, where monks display huge Thangkas – Buddha paintings to bless all visitors.
 In Norbulingka, the large park and summer residence of the Dalai Lamas, artist troops perform operas, and Tibetans gather for picnics.